-Understanding Indonesia… This is a country of geographical extremes, and undoubtedly one of the world’s most complex single nations.
-Comprising of over 17,000 islands – nobody seems to know the actual number!
+Understanding Indonesia… This is a country of geographical extremes, and undoubtedly one of the world’s most complex nations.
+Comprised of over 17,000 islands – nobody seems to know the actual number!
 The archipelago stretches almost 5200 km along the equator from Banda Aceh, on the tip of Sumatra in the west, to the remote highlands of West Papua in the east.

 Of those many islands three – New Guinea, Borneo and Sumatra – are among the world’s largest.
-While only 6,000 actually have names and less than 1,000 are inhabited.
+But only about 6,000 of those islands actually have names and less than 1,000 are inhabited.